Ayg0/Yona/README.md

 # Features:
 - Has a printf-ish clone for you to have fun in the tty.
 - interupts are working for you to hook whatever function with that IRQ.
 - still working on the debugging system using Serial communication (Basics done).
+- It doesn't k-Boom if you devide by zero.
 # General Resources:
 https://littleosbook.github.io/#introduction
 http://www.osdever.net/bkerndev/Docs/intro.htm